My name is Dave Phillips, and I am the owner/proprietor (and the us and we and our) of Big Little Farm, and this is my/our story:

 I have been employed in the television/video production business continuously since 1982, and have worked as a producer, director, editor, writer and cameraman throughout that time, as well as being a very part-time musician.
 I am married to a NICU nurse, and have two dogs: a chihuahua and a deaf italian greyhound.

 I have worked freelance since 1993, which has allowed me time to pursue many side interests.
 In 2004, I began to have a calling to farm.
 This led me to start researching various growing systems, but quickly came around to the concept of organic production, and all that entails.
-I thus became fascinated with soil biology, and the magnificent design embedded in "dirt" which is called the soil food web.
+I thus became fascinated with soil biology, and the magnificent biological design embedded in soil which is called the soil food web.
 This observation of the "invisible" things of soil, along with my faith anchored to the faith of Jesus Christ, has led me to understand the following:

 (Romans 1:20, KJV) For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse:

-Origins of the Microfarm:
+Origins of the Micro Suburban Farm:

 I met an elderly widowed lady at a church I was attending in 2013.
-She owns a home in the Mid-Cities area of Dallas/Fort Worth (the photo of the back yard on the Home Page is at her home).
+She owns a home in the Mid-Cities area of Dallas/Fort Worth near my home (the photo of the farm/garden on the Home Page is at her home).
 The home is older, and the lot is very large.
 Being on a fixed income, she needed help with maintaining her property.
 It was in a mess, for she had been widowed and on a fixed income at the time for 13 years.
 She couldn't afford regular maintenance, and couldn't afford the occasional landscaping pitfalls that befall a homeowner from time to time.
 I volunteered to come in to start clearing things up, and began to incorporate organic practices on the property.
 It was my laboratory I had wished for.